Cognoscan/condense_db/query.md

 - array - Allow checking array contents
 - sign - Allow checking signatures
 - link - Allow following a hash and running a query on the matching document
-- ref - Allow following a hash and evaluating the matching document

 Types
 -----